 Permitting a landfill is a multi-step process that is under the jurisdiction of the Wisconsin Department of Natural Resources (WDNR).
 The first step, is obtaining the WDNR's initial opinion on the suitability of a proposed landfill site.
-This includes an onsite inspection with WDNR staff which will likely occur in the spring of 2022.
-This first step also includes a preliminary report assessing the locational criteria (setbacks from waterways, private wells, etc.).
+This included an onsite inspection with WDNR staff.
+This first step also included a preliminary report assessing the locational criteria (setbacks from waterways, private wells, etc.).
+These first steps are formally referred to as the Initial Site Inspection and Initial Site Report.

-The next step includes a preliminary design for the site and the WDNR assesses the need for the landfill and determines the feasibility of the concept.
-This step takes several years to complete and includes extensive groundwater monitoring and subsurface investigations.
-The local negotiations process with surrounding communities is a requirement of this step of the permitting process.
+The next step included a preliminary design for the site and the WDNR assesses the need for the landfill and determines the feasibility of the concept.
+This step took several years to complete and includes extensive groundwater monitoring and subsurface investigations.
+This step is formally referred to as the Feasibility Study/Report.
+The local negotiated agreement process was a requirement of this step of the permitting process.

-The last major step includes the development of a plan for operations of the site.
+The last major step includes the development of a plan of operations for the site.
 This includes a more detailed design of the landfill, a phasing plan, and takes several months, or even years, to prepare.
+This step is formally referred to as the Plan of Operation.

-The entire process is expected to take 8-10 years.
+The entire process is expected to take another year or two.